-What Can a Handyman Do in Deschutes in Deschutes County, Oregon?
+What Can a Handyman Do Without a License in Deschutes in Deschutes County, Oregon?

 In Oregon, most paid “handyman” work on residential property requires an Oregon Construction Contractors Board (CCB) license unless it fits a narrow homeowner/employee or maintenance-only situation.
 Oregon does NOT have a broad “handyman under $500” exemption like some states; the key issue is whether you are doing work that meets Oregon’s definition of contracting and whether it’s residential vs. commercial.
 Even if a CCB license isn’t required for a specific task, trade licensing (electrical/plumbing/HVAC) and local building permits can still be required in Deschutes County and nearby cities (Bend/Redmond/Sisters).